PAR-Government/Media-Journaling-Tool/doc/FAQ.md

 # Empty and Global Masks

-Global mask is mask the affects a diffuse large part of an image.
+Global mask is a mask the affects a diffuse large part of an image.
 Many operations are assumed global based on their 'generateMask' value.
 Empty masks occur if the operation does not affect the image content  (meta-data only), the relevant remaining content is unchanged (e.g. Crop) or the operation was not recorded correctly.

 Some links include a 'global' value of 'yes' or 'no'.
 These links are associated with operations that may be local or global (e.g Blur).